eagronin/market-basket-prepare/README.md

 ## Data Exploration and Cleaning

 We start by generating a few features that we will use in subsequent analysis.
-These features inlude the date and time of the invoice, the total amount spent equal to the product of the item's price and quantity purchased, and an ID variable identifying all purchases by a customer on a particular day:
+These features inlude the date and time of the invoice ("Date" and "HourMinute", respectively), the total amount spent equal to the product of the item's price and quantity purchased ("AmountSpent"), and an ID variable identifying all purchases by a customer on a particular day ("ID"):

 ```R
 items$Date = as.Date(items$InvoiceDate, "%m/%d/%y")               # create date variable from InvoiceDate, which also includes time